 You primed and painted your room!
 It looks awesome.
 Time to rest on your laurels.
 Not so fast.
 There is still a little more to do, but I promise you won’t regret it.

 Chances are you did your own painting to save money.
-Don’t waste it now, by letting your paint brushes and rollers dry out.
-Cleaning your equipment well afterwards will give you a head start for your next project and save you money.
+Don’t waste it now, by letting your paintbrushes and rollers dry out.
+Cleaning your equipment well afterward will give you a head start for your next project and save you money.
 Even if you painted late into the night and you are just too tired to even think of cleaning, there are some simple steps that will make it easier the next day.

 Just soak brushes and roller covers in hot soapy water overnight.
 Make sure that the brushes and rollers lay flat and are submerged completely.
 An old plastic tub works well for this.
 With your brushes and rollers soaking you have time to postpone cleanup for a day or two if you must.
 Don’t make it any longer than that, though, because brushes contain metal parts that will begin to rust.